docadam78/vf_project/docs/volfitter_docs.md

 #### CrossedPnLValidator

-This validator computes the amount each fitted curve is through the market and computes an aggregate number, in dollar terms, expiry.
+This validator computes the amount each fitted curve is through the market and computes an aggregate number, in dollar terms, per expiry.
 This number, the expiry's "crossed PnL", is compared to two user thresholds:

 `VOLFITTER_FINAL_IV_VALIDATION_CONFIG_CROSSED_PNL_WARN_THRESHOLD` and
 `VOLFITTER_FINAL_IV_VALIDATION_CONFIG_CROSSED_PNL_FAIL_THRESHOLD`.

-If the `FAIL` threshold is breached, expiry is marked as `FAIL`.
+If the `FAIL` threshold is breached, the expiry is marked as `FAIL`.
 If not, but if  the `WARN` threshold is breached, the expiry is marked as `WARN`.

-We compute the crossed PnL per option: We first look at how far the fitted vol at that strike is through the bid or ask, and multiply this amount by vega to get a price-space number.
+We first compute the crossed PnL per option by looking at how far the fitted vol at that strike is through the bid or ask and multiplying this amount by vega to get a price-space number.
 These per-option crossed PnLs are then summed per expiry.

 It is important that the crossed PnL check is done for _all_ listed options in the expiry,